fuhsnn/slimcc/README.md

 Run it in base directory like `CC=~/slimcc/slimcc`.

 # What can it build?
-I regularly attempt to keep up with latest versions of Curl, git, Python, Postgress, Sqlite, Vim etc.
+I regularly attempt to keep up with latest versions of Curl, Git, Python, PostgreSQL, Sqlite, Vim etc.

-[see widcc's list](https://github.com/fuhsnn/widcc?tab=readme-ov-file#building-real-world-projects) for detailed build script.
+Check out [widcc's list](https://github.com/fuhsnn/widcc?tab=readme-ov-file#building-real-world-projects) for detailed build scripts.

 # Can it pass `csmith`?
 1M tests were run with `--no-packed-struct` flag, all issues found were fixed.